 There are many more examples throughout the Bible of answered prayer.
 But what is clear is that the biblical authors clearly believed that prayer was effective.

 But, Does it Actually Accomplish Anything?

-The problem is that all too often we don’t really expect him to answer us.
+The problem is that all too often we don’t pray in faith, expecting him to answer us.
 And too much of the time we are asking for the wrong reasons.
 I can’t personally say that every person I pray for is healed, or that needs are instantly met.
 But I have experienced answers that clearly seem to be from God.
-Changes in my own life, and in others lives, that come in response to prayer.
+Changes in my own life, and in the lives of other people, that come in response to prayer.
 I don’t know of any other way to explain some of them.
 God is at work in his people.
 And one of the ways he does that is through my prayer.

 A Magic Formula?